mplewis/coaxist/docs/profiles.md

 # Behavior

-Connector uses the following logic to select a torrent for a media profile:
+Connector uses the following logic to select a torrent for a media profile from a list of search results:

 - Drop items that don't meet _all_ `required` criteria.
 - Drop items that meet _any_ `forbidden` criteria.